kujeger/flatpak-gog/README.md

 This all uses the [gnome flatpak runtime](http://flatpak.org/runtimes.html).
 If you haven't already got it, add the repo like this:

-`flatpak --user remote-add --from gnome https://sdk.gnome.org/gnome.flatpakrepo`
+`flatpak --user remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`

 then install the runtime plus SDK:

-`flatpak --user install gnome org.gnome.Platform/i386/3.24`
+`flatpak --user install flathub org.gnome.Platform/i386/3.24`

-`flatpak --user install gnome org.gnome.Sdk/i386/3.24`
+`flatpak --user install flathub org.gnome.Sdk/i386/3.24`

-`flatpak --user install gnome org.gnome.Platform/x86_64/3.24`
+`flatpak --user install flathub org.gnome.Platform/x86_64/3.24`

-`flatpak --user install gnome org.gnome.Sdk/x86_64/3.24`
+`flatpak --user install flathub org.gnome.Sdk/x86_64/3.24`

 ## Usage
 Before you build your first game, you will need to build and install the Base image, for both 32 and 64-bit.